 A candidate might pass your prescreen survey and interview process with flying colors, prompting your team to rush into extending an offer before the candidate receives a competing offer.
 But this can lead to missing critical steps in the hiring process — such as completing reference and background checks — which can lead to serious consequences down the road.

-Hiring data related to process adherence helps you hold hiring managers accountable to following to each step in the process for every candidate.
+Hiring metrics related to process adherence helps you hold hiring managers accountable to following to each step in the process for every candidate.
 Doing so will help you rest assured knowing each candidate is truly qualified before extending an offer.

 Once your team has transparency into your total hiring time, process adherence and key areas for improvement, you can outline actionable steps for continuous improvement.

 With the insights and analytics functionality within the Hireology platform, users can access several key hiring metrics, including time to review and time to hire.

 With measurable goals in place, you can hold your team accountable to reviewing applicants regularly, which will ultimately help decrease your time to review and time to hire and, as a result, hire candidates who will drive results for your team.